-Sue Gray: Johnson focused on saving his own skin, Starmer says
+Sue Gray: Boris Johnson focused on saving his own skin, says Keir Starmer

 - Published

-Sir Keir Starmer has accused Boris Johnson of spending all of his time "saving his own skin" after a report on lockdown parties in No 10 blamed a "failure of leadership".
+Boris Johnson is focused on "saving his own skin" rather than key issues, after findings into No 10 lockdown parties were published, Sir Keir Starmer says.

+The update delivered by Sue Gray blamed a "failure of leadership" for rule breaking in Downing Street.

-Mr Johnson met with Tory MPs on Monday to reassure them about his leadership and promise a shake-up of No 10.
+Mr Johnson met Tory MPs on Monday to reassure them about his premiership and to promise a shake-up in No 10.

-Labour leader Sir Keir said the PM had become distracted from key issues like the cost of living crisis.
+But the Labour leader accused the PM of becoming distracted from problems like the cost of living crisis.

+Deputy Prime Minister Dominic Raab defended his boss, telling BBC Radio 4's Today programme he had "expressed contrition for his overall responsibility", and had a plan to fix the running of No 10.

+But fellow Tory MP Andrew Mitchell told the same programme the PM was running government like a "medieval court", and he was doing "great damage" to his party.

 Metropolitan Police officers are looking into 12 events for alleged breaches of lockdown rules, including three the PM reportedly attended and one in his flat.